andyaiken/dojo/public/data/conditions.md

 * A petrified creature is transformed, along with any nonmagical object it is wearing or carrying, into a solid inanimate substance (usually stone).
 Its weight increases by a factor of ten, and it ceases aging.

-* The creature is incapacitated (see the condition), can't move or speak, and is unaware of its surroundings.
+* The creature is incapacitated (can't take actions or reactions), can't move or speak, and is unaware of its surroundings.

 * Attack rolls against the creature have advantage.